lundjordan/release-census/how-tos/relpro.md

 * RelEng
     * RelEng is responsible for reviewing the scheduled change to ensure that the mechanics are correct.
 Most notably, the mapping, fallbackMapping, and backgroundRate need to be verified.

+* QE
+    * QE is responsible for signing off on a Scheduled Change after they have successfully verified updates on the cdntest channel.

-* RelMan/QE
+* RelMan
-    * RelMan or QE are responsible for reviewing the scheduled change to ensure that the shipping time is correct and to authorize that the release may be shipped.
+    * RelMan is responsible for reviewing the scheduled change to ensure that the shipping time is correct and to authorize that the release may be shipped.
 If circumstances change (eg, we discover a bug we're not willing to ship) after they sign off, they must revoke their signoff in Balrog.

 ### example